 Following is the business performance of the company.
 There are certain key findings that I would like to share with you to save your valuable time.

 - Promoter holding is 74.994%, perhaps more by way of certain shell companies.

 - No financial institutions, FIIs holding in it.
 Your ideal setup.

 - No dividends till date, negative since they are not sharing the fruits with the investors and therefore have still not unlocked the value in the company.
-Perhaps this explains why the market capitalization is less than the retained earnings of last many years.
+Perhaps this explains why the market capitalization is less than the retained earnings of the last many years.
 Major concern.

 - Promoter revenue is only 11.11 lakhs, perhaps they are hiding their remuneration behind the subsidiary and associate company.
-This too is less than last year perhaps because the auto component business in itself is a loss making business for them.
+This too is less than last year perhaps because the auto component business in itself is a loss-making business for them.

 - A little over 10cr revenue of the auto business is by way of interest, rent, and sale of noncurrent investments, which gives the auto company a respectable profit as against a loss.
-However, these investments are in tax free bonds and loans to associate companies and family.
+However, these investments are in tax-free bonds and loans to associate companies and family.
 Perhaps another concern as these can easily be written off from the balance sheet.

 - Trade receivables of the auto company in the standalone statement of accounts show a 100% rise from 2.13cr to 5.15cr and is not clearly specified as to why and is hidden in other unsecured trade receivables considered good.
 While the figure is small as compared to the size of the operations.